vrabbi/lab-carvel-bundles/workshop/content/exercises/10-application-deployment.md

 ``kapp``.

 Although ``kapp`` avoids our current problem, by doing some reordering of resources before applying them, it can do much more than that.

-We aren't going to really touch on what else ``kapp`` can do, so for now just run:
+To create the deployment using ``kapp``, run:

 ```terminal:execute
 command: ytt -f packages/educates/bundle/config -v ingressDomain={{ingress_domain}} | kapp deploy -a educates -f - -y